TomPreisner/dungeon-crawl/README.md

 # dungeon-crawl
-A test application and engine made to utilize various non-standard gaming technologies to make a game
+A test application and engine made to utilize various technologies to make a game.
+The idea is to use all open source libraries to create a game engine.

 You will need to enable Windows Developer mode to build this application.